josemenis/Clicky-Game/README.md

-# Clicky Game
+# A Clicky Game
 ***
-# Overview
+# Overview:

----
-# Clicking on an image will shuffle the images.
-Your score increments every time and image is clicked.
+## Clicking on an image will shuffle the images.
+Your score increments every time an image is clicked.
 If the same image is clicked more than once the game resets.
 ---
+# Completed for App below:

 ## [x] Create a new React application using [Create React App](https://github.com/facebookincubator/create-react-app).

 ## [x] The application should render different images (of your choice) to the screen.
 Each image should listen for click events.